 Ellen Wartella researches the effects of media on children and adolescents, and the impact of food marketing in the childhood obesity crisis.

 James G. Webster is a Professor of Communication Studies at Northwestern University.
-His primary research interest is media use.
-He's written extensively about television audience behavior, program choice and, more recently, patterns of media consumption across digital platforms.
-Secondary areas of interest are audience measurement, media industries, and the social impact of new media.
-He is the author of Ratings Analysis: The Theory and Practice of Audience Research, which is the standard text on electronic media measurement.
+His primary research interest is understanding patterns of media use.
+He won the Denis McQuail award for his work advancing audience theory and in 2014 published The Marketplace of Attention: How Audiences Take Shape in a Digital Age.
+Other areas of interest are audience measurement and media industries.
+He is the lead author of Ratings Analysis: Audience Measurement and Analytics, which is the standard text on electronic media measurement.

-From 1990 to 2005, Prof. Webster served as Associate Dean in Northwestern's School of Communication where he oversaw facilities planning, graduate education and helped create the doctoral program in Media, Technology and Society.
-He is on the editorial boards of the Journal of Broadcasting & Electronic Media and the Journal of Communication.
-He has served as a consultant to Nielsen, Arbitron, Initiative Media, and the Rudd Center at Yale University.
-For more information, see his personal site.
+From 1990 to 2005, Webster was the Associate Dean of Northwestern's School of Communication where he helped create the doctoral program in Media, Technology and Society.
+He is on the editorial boards of the Journal of Broadcasting & Electronic Media, the Journal of Communication and the International Journal of Communication.
+For more information, see his personal site